-- Year 7-11: The school provides a planned programme of education, including information on post-16 education, training and employment options.
-Pupils' can also arrange an individual guidance interview throughout all years. - Year 9: The Personal (Careers) Advisers provide guidance at 14 to all pupils', through group sessions, drop-in sessions in the Careers Library and Parents' Evenings, on GCSE choices / vocational options.
-Pupils' can also arrange an individual guidance interview throughout Year 8 - Year 10-11: The Personal (Careers) Advisers provide guidance to all pupils', through group sessions, drop-in sessions in the Careers Library and Parents' Evenings, on post-16 educational, training and employment options.
+Year 7-11: The school provides a planned programme of education, including information on post-16 education, training and employment options.
+Pupils' can also arrange an individual guidance interview throughout all years.

+Year 9: The Personal (Careers) Advisers provide guidance at 14 to all pupils', through group sessions, drop-in sessions in the Careers Library and Parents' Evenings, on GCSE choices / vocational options.
+Pupils' can also arrange an individual guidance interview throughout Year 8 through group sessions, drop-in sessions in the Careers Library and Parents' Evenings, on post-16 educational, training and employment options.
 Pupils' can also arrange an individual guidance interview throughout Key Stage 4.
 All pupils with special educational needs, who are designated as CLA or who have a statement of specific educational need, also attend an individual interview.
 All those considered as potential NEET also attend an interview.